 Indeed, that is true.
 The input stages in some TVs and display devices were not properly designed and do not accept 240p/288p timing signals over the component video connection.
-However, based on new trends in how TVs are designed, we believe that this problem is becoming increasingly less common with newer sets.
-Regardless, we have a future product in early development which will completely eliminate this concern.
+We have future products in development which will address and eliminate this concern.
 For a more in depth discussion, please see here.

 Do your cables use CSYNC to avoid the noise from composite video?

-Through the custom design of our cable we are able to strip sync from composite video without introducing noise.
-The two main reasons for this are (1) we are not driving a full video line, and (2) composite video is only travelling over a short distance before being terminated.
+The SNES/Genesis YPbPr cables do not use CSYNC.
+However, through the custom design of our cable and its circuitry inside we are able to extract sync from composite video without introducing noise.
+The two main reasons for this are (1) we are not driving a full video load, and (2) composite video is only traveling over a short distance before being terminated.